NoU2020/Personal-Website/README.md

 - Go
 - Java

-Outside of classes and projects, you can find me singing in a stairwell, playing with cats through a window, or playing games.
+Outside of classes and projects, you can find me singing in a stairwell, waving to cats through a window, or playing games.

 ## Education
 Bachleor of Science in Engineering